 [Note: If you are a potential suitor who has managed to find me on a Google search, please know that you get bonus points for your search ability as well as for your ability to have a sense of humour about this process.
 You also get points for not running after reading through all of the rubbish I share here!
 If you’re put off by all of this, I suppose we just weren’t meant to be; sorry about that.]

 The workbook has three spreadsheets.
-The first is where I enter people I might be interested in—before I ever contact them.
+The first is where I enter people I might be interested in – before I ever contact them.
 This is where I can rank things that are important to me, and works as a quick-and-easy way to determine who hits (or misses) most of my must-haves or must-avoids.
-The spreadsheet is based on self-disclosed cultural beliefs and understandings, as well as hobbies and other likes and dislikes—not on physical appearance or income.
-(An example would be that someone who is open to the idea of having children ranks above someone who states they absolutely don’t want children.
+The spreadsheet is based on self-disclosed cultural beliefs and understandings, as well as hobbies and other likes and dislikes – not on physical appearance or income.
+(An example would be that someone open to the idea of having children ranks above someone who states they absolutely don’t want children.
 Someone who is “separated” is an automatic “no” because they’re still married and I don’t date married men.)

 The second sheet is used once I start communicating with someone.
-This is where I can enter initial thoughts (anything that seems a bit weird or creepy would go here, as well as things that are positive!) as well as communication styles.
+This is where I can enter initial thoughts (anything that seems a bit weird or creepy would go here, as well as positive things!) as well as communication styles.
 Someone who goes quiet for several days and then gets in touch wanting a last-minute date is going to be lower on the ranking than someone who sends a few well-considered messages (and is prompt with replies) and wants to plan for a coffee meet-up with plenty of notice.
-Spelling, grammar, and punctuation might be rated, but only if it’s horrendous—a couple of errors here-and-there are OK (or so I keep telling myself).
+Spelling, grammar, and punctuation might be rated, but only if it’s horrendous – a couple of errors here-and-there are OK (or so I keep telling myself).

 The third and (so far) final sheet is noting how actual dates go.
-Points are given for politeness and an ability to have a two-way conversation.
+Points are given for politeness and the ability to have a two-way conversation.
 But points are also given for electricity.
 (Though a lack of electricity isn’t necessarily a point subtraction.)
-There are points given and removed for various things that strike me throughout the date—including any political or social commentary that bothers me, as I can’t abide racist or homophobic people, or anyone with outlandish fringe political views.
-Of course, by this point I’m really just looking to see if I enjoy myself in someone’s company because that is the key to dating!
+There are points given and removed for various things that strike me throughout the date – including any political or social commentary that bothers me, as I can’t abide racist or homophobic people, or anyone with outlandish fringe political views.
+Of course, by this point, I’m really just looking to see if I enjoy myself in someone’s company because that is the key to dating!